-It has been over a week since I’ve arrived to my house in La Ventana Bay in Baja California, Mexico.
+It has been over a week since I’ve arrived at my house in La Ventana Bay in Baja California, Mexico.

 I’ve slowly fallen into a routine of adapting waking up in a bed and not having to get up and saddle The Beast to ride.
-He’s all cleaned up and handsome and when I took him for a ride on the trails behind the house, it took me some time to get used to have no weight on it.
-He was all squirmy and jittery under my much reduced body weight and without all the weight hung up on his handlebars and frame.
+He’s all cleaned up and handsome, and when I took him for a ride on the trails behind the house, it took me some time to get used to having no weight on it.
+He was all squirmy and jittery under my much-reduced body weight and without all the weight hung up on his handlebars and frame.

-I feel I live in a parallel universe right now with a trip existing in a different time and space all together.
-It seems so far away and long time ago.
-What I think though, is that my body and my mind needed a brake and wanted to forget about it for a while.
+I feel I live in a parallel universe right now with a trip existing in a different time and space altogether.
+It seems so far away and a long time ago.
+What I think though, is that my body and my mind needed a break and wanted to forget about it for a while.
 I am slowly starting to piece it all together.

 Having my kids Jana and Tilen here with me for a few days was so special.
-It was fun riding bikes, hanging on the beach and kite surf together.
+It was fun riding bikes, hanging on the beach and kitesurf together.
 A welcome change from riding a bike on rough, dusty and remote roads.
-My daughter Mateja unfortunately wasn’t able to join us down here, but she was along side of me the entire trip.
-I was sending her the notes as I wrote and she edited and posted the blog, so she was the first one to read about each days progress.
+My daughter Mateja, unfortunately, wasn’t able to join us down here, but she was alongside me the entire trip.
+I was sending her the notes as I wrote and she edited and posted the blog, so she was the first one to read about each day progress.
 My experiences will stay with me for the rest of my life.
 Have they changed me?
 I don’t think so.
 They only confirmed more of who I am and who I’ve become over the lifetime of all I’ve done in the past.
 I’ve seen places I would never have a chance to see and experience from traveling in a car.
-I got to see a glimpse of a life on remote ranches where time moves at a slower pace.
-It is a hard life and people don’t have much in a material way but they have big hearts and share what little they have with a stranger passing through.
-They love to sing and lough and extended families live and work together.
+I got to see a glimpse of life on remote ranches where time moves at a slower pace.
+It is a hard life, and people don’t have much in a material way, but they have big hearts and share what little they have with a stranger passing through.
+They love to sing and laugh, and extended families live and work together.